labsyspharm/cellcutter/README.md

-    (12, 330, 46, 46)
+    (12, 660, 46, 46)

 The `chunks` property gives the size of each chunk in the array.
-In this example, all 12 channels, 330 cells, and the complete thumbnail are stored in a single chunk.
+In this example, all 12 channels, 660 cells, and the complete thumbnail are stored in a single chunk.

+The number of cells per chunk is determined automatically by default and can be set directly using the `--cells-per-chunk` argument to *cellcutter* or alternatively indirectly using `--chunk-size`.

+Also here the number of cells per chunk should ideally be more or less in line with how many cells are requested in a typical array access operation.

 ### Access patterns